-The University of Pennsylvania Law School is one of the oldest and most selective law schools in the country.
-Located in Philadelphia and known as Penn Law, it consists of a small population of just over 700 students.
+The University of Pennsylvania Carey Law School is one of the oldest and most selective law schools in the country.
+Located in Philadelphia and known as Penn Law, it consists of a small population of over 750 students.
 Individuals are able to explore the areas of law that most interest them, and they are provided with many professional opportunities both before and after graduation.
 The school has a considerably high passage rate for the bar examination with over 90% of students generally passing successfully.
-Students are also given chances to interact with the more than 100 faculty members on a regular basis.
+Students are also given chances to interact with 270 faculty members, including 91 full-time professors, on a regular basis.

-Penn Law students are encouraged to seek out specializations in the law field and there are currently more than 20 joint and dual degree programs.
+Penn Law students are encouraged to seek out specializations in the law field and approximately 15% of graduates will earn joint degrees in one of 11 different disciplines.
 They can also participate in classes in other departments and earn certificates in subjects like East Asian Studies or Gender and Sexuality Studies.
 Some students choose to combine a JD degree with another degree; they can earn an MBA through the Wharton School or a master’s in City and Regional Planning through the School of Design.

 By graduation, students must complete at least 70 hours of pro bono work.
 (Penn was the first law school in the nation to come up with this requirement.)
 Many individuals become involved in legal clinics during their studies.
 Another tradition of the school is to participate in public service.
 However, about 75% of students still choose to go into private practice after graduation.